Marzipan Fruit Sushi (Dessert Sushi)

 freshly made fruit roll

-homemade marzipan
+Homemade marzipan

 Luckily, making marzipan at home is actually quite easy!
 You just need blanched almond flour, sugar, powdered sugar, almond extract and a binding agent (I used light corn syrup).
 To make homemade marzipan, combine all of the ingredients in a food processor and mix until large crumbs begin to form.
 You may need to scrape down the sides of the bowl a few times during the process.
 And if your almond flour is coarse it might be a good idea to pulse it a few times before adding the rest of the ingredients.
 After coarse, sticky crumbs have formed, you can finish making the marzipan by pressing it together into a disc with your hands.
 Then just roll it tightly in plastic wrap and store it in a cool, dry place.